-As might be expected, the main concentrations of historic buildings are located in the historic core in the north of the town.
-Only a handful of individual Listed Buildings are located in the southern half beyond Querns Lane / Lewis Lane [Map E].
+As might be expected, the main concentrations of historic buildings are located in the historic core in the north of the town following the winding street pattern.
+Only a handful of individual listed buildings are located in the southern half beyond Querns Lane / Lewis Lane.